-Project Manager is the one he should juggle all theses to keep balance.
+The Project Manager is the one who should juggle all these to keep balance.

 There are four components of Triple Constraints that is time, scope, Coat & “quality.”
-For ease to remember Time, Cost & Scope (TCS).
+For ease in remembering Time, Cost & Scope (TCS).

-As you know the sum of triangle angles is 180 degree.
-It means if you increase an angle the other two or at least one will decrease to keep the balance to make it 180 again.
-Same way if you increase the scope then the cost should be increased and so does the scope.
-Vice versa, if you cut the cost you will get less scope and it may also affect the time & quality – That sadly happens in most of the projects nowadays.
+As you know, the sum of the triangle angles is 180 degrees.
+It means if you increase an angle, the other two or at least one will decrease to keep the balance to make it 180 again.
+Similarly, if you increase the scope, then the cost should be increased, and so does the scope.
+Vice versa, if you cut the cost, you will get less scope, and it may also affect the time & quality – That sadly happens in most of the projects nowadays.

-Same way if you want to complete it in a shorter time (Crashing) then you need to increase the cost that is called acceleration cost.
+Similarly, if you want to complete it in a shorter time (Crashing), you need to increase the acceleration cost.
 In this way, you need to give overtime to get the labor in long shifts.

-If you could fix the cost & time and keep scope (No Gold Plating or Creep) then you will get a good quality deliverable.
+If you could fix the cost & time and keep scope (No Gold Plating or Creep), you will get a good deliverable.

-BUT, if you try to play with any of side of the triangle then you may get a deliverable that is not up to the requirement in & may face rejection from an end user.
+BUT, if you try to play with any of the triangle’s sides, you may get a deliverable that is not up to the requirement & may face rejection from an end-user.

-A better understanding of quality is if you get labor on cheaper rates to reduce the cost then you ultimately will get a poor-quality deliverable.
+A better understanding of quality is that you will ultimately get a poor-quality deliverable if you get cheaper labor rates to reduce the cost.

-As a Project manager, it is your duty to keep a balance of all the components of triple constraints to avoid any hiccup to the final completion of the project.
+As a Project manager, it is your duty to balance all the triple constraints components to avoid any hiccup in completing the project.

-The priority of any Constraints (Cost, time, Scope) is prioritized by the Client or its representative.
-One must not play with any of the sides until unless it’s from Client or higher authorities consent.
-This also helps to avoid Scope Creep or any Gold Plating as if you go for then you may lose focus on any significant attribute.
+The Client or its representative prioritizes the priority of any Constraints (Cost, time, Scope).
+One must not play with any of the sides until it’s from the Client or higher authorities’ consent.
+This also helps avoid Scope Creep or any Gold Plating as if you go for; then, you may lose focus on any significant attribute.